Past reflections create an embodiment of work narrated through designer Alphonse Maitrepierre’s futuristic creations – World in Progress

-Maîtrepierre launched his label in 2018, playing with an aesthetic that blends trends, ages, and subcultures: «I want to create characters that tell stories».
-The collection conveys the designer’s haute couture roots suited to today’s awareness of the world, showing his understanding of clothes from an archivist and historical point of view. «The shades and configurations of the wires amongst the models depict the obscure society of today».
-World in Progress was imagined during the period of rest that was experienced for two months in 2020.
-Linking the scarcity that followed the 1929 crisis and based on the idea of a touch of absurdity we are experiencing, the campaign is a reinterpretation of the pandemic’s current state, combining ready-to-wear and haute couture.
-Challenging his creativity, Alphonse Maîtrepierre displays a project based on the creation and renewal of materials.
-All the garments belonging to the collection are tools symbolizing today’s struggles, made from recycled materials, bedsheets, plastic bags, and miscellaneous objects, which let the brand to innovate techniques without impacting the environment.
+Maitrepierre launched his label in 2018 playing with an aesthetic which blends trends, ages and subcultures «I want to create characters that tell stories».
+The collection conveys the designer’s haute couture roots suited to today’s awareness of the world, showing his understanding of clothes from an archivist and historical point of view «The shades and configurations of the wires amongst the models depict the obscure society of today».
+World in Progress, was imagined during the period of rest that was experienced for two months in 2020.
+Linking the scarcity that followed the 1929 crisis and based on the idea of a touch of absurdity we are experiencing, the campaign is a reinterpretation of the current state of the pandemic, combining ready-to-wear and haute couture.
+Challenging his creativity, Alphone Maitrepierre displays a project based on the creation and renewal of materials.
+All the garments belonging to the collection are tools symbolizing the struggles of today, made from recycled materials, bedsheets, plastic bags and miscellaneous objects, which let the brand innovate techniques without impacting the environment.

-In the confrontation with the activist Hannah Hoch, the designer created fragments of an environment, giving birth to a woman from the near future, a character symbolizing beauty that has found the solution to the ambiguousness the world is living.
+It is in confrontation with the activist Hannah Hoch that the designer created fragments of an environment, giving birth to a woman from the near future, a character symbolizing beauty that has found the solution to the ambiguousness the world is living today.
 Plastic flowers were cut inside plastic trash bags collected and then pressed directly on fabric to create a print embroidered cloth: «We realized that the plastic could melt in the press and become a flocking, that’s why we decided to cut flower shapes to be first degree on the theme of couture keeping our DNA on the execution» explains the designer.
-From architectural outlines to structural garments, Maîtrepierre identifies ‘volume’ as the start of everything, imagining during the first steps of any conception process the shapes and lines his characters will take: «I see fashion as a real form of artistic expression, and I often see my model as sculptures» explains the designer. «The people I imagine are not fixed, but with a little ‘je ne sais quoi’, this is what I believe we want to see with the crisis we are living through».
+From architectural outlines to structural garments, Maitrepierre identifies ‘volume’ as the start of everything, imagining during the first steps of any conception process the shapes and lines his characters will take «I see fashion as a real form of artistic expression and I often see my model as sculptures», explains the designer. «The people I imagine are not fixed, but with a little je ne sais quoi, this is what I believe we want to see with the crisis we are living through».